rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 1. Curators or Accessioning Archivist uploads preliminary paperwork for acquisitions received.
 This could include one pagers, appraisal reports, or Box Notes detailing conversations and negotiations with donors.
 	*	Curators are responsible for procuring the appropriate paperwork from donors.
 	*	All files should follow the naming convention:  "Donor Name_Calendar Year Received," such as "John Doe_2016."
-2. Once all completed paperwork for an acquisition has been received, the Accessioning Archivist drafts an acknowledgment letter and passes to the Operational Manager for the Director's signature.
+2. Once all completed paperwork for an acquisition has been received, the Accessioning Archivist drafts an acknowledgment letter and passes to the Operational Manager along with the Deed of Gift or Deed Addendum for the Director's signature.
-3. If completed paperwork includes a Deed of Gift or Deed of Gift Addendum, the Accessioning Archivist will also pass that paperwork to the Operational Manager for the Director's signature.
-4. Once the acknowledgment letter and deed, when applicable, have been signed by the Director, the Accessioning Archivist will make a copy of the original gift paperwork and mail the copies with the acknowledgment letter to the donor.
+3. Once the acknowledgment letter and deed have been signed by the Director, the Accessioning Archivist will make a copy of the original gift paperwork and mail the copies with the acknowledgment letter to the donor.
-5. Accessioning Archivist will tag the Assistant Director of Alumni and Advancement Engagement (AAE) in the comments section of the documentation to let them know that the gift is ready for recording.
+4. Accessioning Archivist will tag the Assistant Director of Alumni and Advancement Engagement (AAE) in the comments section of the documentation to let them know that the gift is ready for recording.
-6. If the gift contains any amount of manuscript material, once it is assigned for accessioning, the Accessioning Archivist will tag the assigned accessioner.
-The Accessioning Archivist will also physically move material comprised of 5 linear feet or fewer to shelving in the accessioning area, as space allows.
+5. If the gift contains any amount of manuscript material, the Accessioning Archivist will physically move material comprised of 5 linear feet or fewer to shelving in the accessioning area, as space allows.
-7. If the gift contains any amount of print material, the Accessioning Archivist will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
+6. If the gift contains any amount of print material, the Accessioning Archivist will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
-8. When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the CL-2 file upon accessioning and a copy of the paperwork will be placed with the print material.
+7. When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the CL-2 file upon accessioning and a copy of the paperwork will be placed with the print material.

 At the end of the calendar year, the Accessioning Archivist moves all completed paperwork in the curatorial folders to their respective Past Gifts folders into a new subfolder for the calendar year.

 Unsolicited gifts received are documented in the curatorial folders, usually with a Boxnote, but may be represented with a letter, or other documentation from the donor.
 When creating a Boxnote for an unsolicited gift, include contact information for the donor, the contents of the gift, the physical size of the gift, and the date of arrival.
 The curator must confirm that they would like to accept these gifts prior to moving forward.
-The Accessioning Archivist is responsible for following up with the donor to obtain proper paperwork when the curator does not have a prior relationship with the donor.
+The Accessioning Archivist is responsible for following up with the donor to obtain proper paperwork only when the curator does not have a prior relationship with the donor.

+While Rose Library staff will make an effort to obtain a Gift-in-Kind Contribution Form for AAE, it is ultimately the responsibility of AAE to obtain this form from donors.
+AAE should primarily work with curators to obtain this form, as opposed to Collection Services staff.

 ### 2.2.3 Financial Appraisal